backendiain/udemy-create-game-loop-using-c-sdl-pong/README.md

 [flightcrank](https://github.com/flightcrank/pong/tree/master) was kind enough to share their code on github which helped me.
 Give them a star.

 Also special thanks to:
-* [Gustavo Pezzi](https://github.com/gustavopezzi) who got a backend dev like me into fun game dev stuff a few years ago with his great build a game for the Atari VCS series on Udemy a few years ago.
+* [Gustavo Pezzi](https://github.com/gustavopezzi) who got a backend dev like me into fun game dev stuff a few years ago with his great build a game for the Atari VCS series on Udemy.
 * [Casey Muratori](https://github.com/cmuratori) whose Handmade Hero tutorial series has proved fun and invaluable.
 SDL's API is pretty simple but building an engine along with Casey made it all feel familiar and something I actually understood.
 I adapted his input flow pattern here for Pong.

 Both these guys are worth your time, effort and money.